Full-time: 3 years, Part-time: Up to 6 years †

 An Economics degree adds real kudos to your CV.
 If you’re aiming for one of the UK’s highest paying graduate jobs, Economics is among the top ten subjects to take.
 (The Independent, September 2015).
 It could be your stepping stone to a lucrative graduate training scheme or a well rewarded financial consultancy role.

 Our focus on problem-solving and practical economic analysis extends your career scope further still, opening doors to a much broader range of opportunities than with a more traditional economics degree.

 Economics graduates with knowledge of business and leadership – who can shape policy and drive change – are in great demand today.
 Your skills will be valued across the public, private and voluntary sectors anywhere in the world.
 Alongside roles in international business, consultancy and finance, you could pursue opportunities in government departments, development agencies, charities and not-for-profit organisations.

 While the majority of graduates enter business and finance professions, others follow careers in areas such as HR, marketing, PR and sales.

 To enhance your future prospects and potential, our course features specialist career sessions for economists.
 These help you to build an impressive CV and social profile to assist in applications for placements, internships and jobs.

 Many Economics graduates also decide to take their studies to the next level.
-You can consider progressing to any of the exciting masters programmes offered by Derby Management School – such as the MSc International Business and Finance, MBA Global Finance, MSc International Business, MSc International Business and HRM or MSc International Business and Marketing – and get a 10% alumni discount on your fees.
+You can consider progressing to any of the exciting masters programmes offered by Derby Management School – such as the MSc International Business and Finance, MBA Global Finance, MSc International Business, MSc International Business and HRM or MSc International Business and Marketing – and get up to 25% alumni discount on your fees.